darkskyapp/translations/README.md

 The English test cases (`/test-cases/english.json`) may be used as an example and starting place.
 As noted above, you can verify your tests by running `./node_modules/.bin/mocha`.
 Pull requests without a full suite of passing tests will not be accepted.
+Please make every effort to ensure that your tests provide as full code coverage as possible.

 General Considerations
 ----------------------

+When translating text summaries, please keep the following in mind:

 *   Text summaries are often used by API consumers in headings: **be as brief as possible,** and use abbreviations where appropriate.
 *   It is simpler to maintain one version of a language than two: **avoid dialectal or regional variations** if at all possible.
-(For example, we try to maintain one version of English, despite the several major, distinct English variants.
-We have had to alter terminology a few times to avoid generating insulting summaries!)
+(For example, we try to maintain one version of English, despite the several major, distinct English variants--American English, British English, etc. We have had to alter terminology a few times to avoid generating insulting summaries!)
 *   **Try to keep the text as natural as possible,** so that it is easily intelligible to an average reader.
 (Yes, we know this conflicts with brevity, but try your best!)